 If houseplant enthusiasts were asked to pick the easiest plants in their collection to grow the answers would be Snake plant.
 Being one of the easiest plants to care for is not the only reason that snake plants are experiencing resurgence in popularity.
 They have always been known for having the most interesting foliage, colors, and textures, but more recently, it was discovered that they possess air purifying qualities.

 With all the man-made chemical infused products that are used in our homes today, it’s safe to say we could all use a little help removing toxins from our indoor spaces.
 Snake plants are great for absorbing toxins from the air such as formaldehyde and benzene and releasing oxygen back into the air we breathe according to a NASA study.
-You’d be surprised how many items in your home contain this potentially harmful chemical, check out this list from Branch Basics.
+You’d be surprised how many items in your home contain this potentially harmful chemical.

 Snake Plants have one trick that most other house plants do not.
 Most plants clean the air during the day but snake plants do their work at night while we sleep.
 This makes them the perfect sleeping companion.
 Typically our bedrooms are situated to receive less sunlight than other rooms in our home.
 Sunlight levels are not as important to these wonderful air cleaning machines as some other indoor plants.

 Their ability to survive in low light conditions makes them ideal for bedrooms and even bathrooms.
 Sanseveria planted in pots can be placed in about any room in your home, office or apartment.
 They even thrive under artificial light.
 So don't be afraid to put one of these easy to care for plants on your desk.

 As mentioned earlier snake Plants are very tolerant of almost all sunlight conditions.
 They can take the full sun on a patio in the warmer months all the way to the artificial light of an office.